DuaneNielsen/pytorch-baselines/docs/modules/sac.rst

 .. warning::

-  The SAC model does not support ``stable_baselines.common.policies`` because it uses double q-values and value estimation, as a result it must use its own policy models (see :ref:`sac_policies`).
+  The SAC model does not support ``pytorch_baselines.common.policies`` because it uses double q-values and value estimation, as a result it must use its own policy models (see :ref:`sac_policies`).